chijioke-ibekwe/raven/README.md

 In Laravel, crafting notification classes can often feel repetitive (and WET), especially in projects that rely heavily on notifications.
 Also, our projects could sometimes feel tightly coupled to certain notification providers
 in such a way that switching providers would require significant code changes, and moving of resources like templates from one platform to the other.
-These are the hassles that Raven saves you from.
-This solution:
+These are the exact hassles that Raven could save you from.
+Raven:
 - Simplifies sending diverse notification types via a single interface.
 - Ensures your project is loosely coupled to notification providers, allowing you to switch providers with zero code changes when they no longer suit your needs.
 - Allows you to seamlessly combine the best attributes of your favourite notification providers without any hassles.
 E.g